Iftah Ya Simsim: History

 In 1976, the Arab fund for Social and Economic Development held a series of workshops and seminars, attended by educators, mass media officers, and social planners, about preschool education in the region.
 In 1978, educators, mass media officers, and social planners agreed to adopt Sesame Street as a feasible and economical solution for the low attendance in preschools.
 They approached the Children's Television Workshop (CTW), the producers of the American show, and purchased the rights to create an Arab version for US$2.5 million.
-With funding from the Arab Gulf States Joint Program Production Institution, movement was made to create a co-production for the children of Kuwait and for the Arab world.
-This program, called Iftah Ya Simsim, premiered in Kuwait in 1979 and ran until 1989, when the Gulf War stopped production.
+With funding from the Arab Gulf States Joint Program Production Institution, efforts were made to create a co-production for the children of Kuwait and the Arab world.
+This program, called Iftah Ya Simsim, premiered in Kuwait and Morocco in 1979 and ran until 1989, when the Gulf War stopped production.
 It was broadcast in 22 Arab countries, and continued to be well-known decades after it went off the air.
 In June 2010, the Sesame Workshop and the Arab Bureau of Education for the Gulf States (ABEGS), a regional Gulf Cooperation Council (GCC) organization dedicated to education, research, and development, agreed to bring back the show.